 Children Ages 9-12

-Learn to wash dishes or load and unload the dishwasher
+Learn how to load and unload the dishwasher or wash dishes.

 Children (Young Adults) Ages 13-18

-Again, you may be surprised by how much children this age are capable of.
-As they age, they should be able to contribute in many of the same ways that adults would.
+You might be shocked by how much children this age can accomplish.
+They should be able to participate in many of the same ways that adults do as they get older.

-Here are some ideas of things they can do in this age range:
+Here are some suggestions for things they can do at this age: